MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_peakmeter_config.md

 ### -field Maximum

-TBD - The maximum TBD for the peakmeter.
+The maximum value for the peakmeter.

-TBD - Does the value description here apply in ACX??
-[KSPROPERTY_AUDIO_PEAKMETER2](/windows-hardware/drivers/audio/ksproperty-audio-peakmeter2)
+TBD - Need to determine if this is similar / alignment with values in [KSPROPERTY_AUDIO_PEAKMETER2](/windows-hardware/drivers/audio/ksproperty-audio-peakmeter2)

 ### -field Minimum

-TBD - The minimum TBD for the peakmeter.
+The minimum value for the peakmeter.

 ### -field SteppingDelta

-TBD - The stepping value for the peakmeter.
+The stepping value for the peakmeter.
 This is measured in TBD.

 ### -field Callbacks